 Since 2012, Macedon Ranges Shire Council has actively worked with the community to reduce violence against women and we are committed to building a community that is respectful and where women can live free from violence, and the fear of violence.

 Our Prevention of Violence Against Women Statement of Commitment was endorsed by Council on 25 March 2015.
-You can download the Statement in Word(DOCX, 57KB) or PDF(PDF, 166KB).
+View our statement(DOCX, 57KB)orstatement(PDF, 166KB).

-The Rural Challenge is a council led project, aiming to eliminate violence against women.
-The council works with CFA brigades and football-netball clubs in Macedon Ranges to promote and support action for gender equality in these organizations.
+The Rural Challenge is a Council-led project, aiming to eliminate violence against women.
+We work with CFA brigades and football netball clubs in the Macedon Ranges to promote and support action for gender equality in these organisations.
 The project is funded from November 2016 until July 2018.
-You can read the Rural Challenge project manual(PDF, 8MB) and contact Jessica Crofts via email@example.com for more information or to participate in the Rural Challenge project.
+For more information, download the Rural Challenge project manual(PDF, 277KB) or email Jessica Crofts via firstname.lastname@example.org

 In 2015 we developed an Action Plan for Prevention of Violence Against Women in Emergencies in partnership with emergency management agencies.
 This was the first plan of its kind at municipal level in Victoria.

-In March 2016, four and a half months after the Cobaw-Lancefield fires, the Prevention of Violence Against Women in Emergencies Subcommittee conducted a survey to learn about people's experiences and observations during and after the fires through gender lens to identify the potentially different ways women and men might be impacted.
-You can download the Plan in Word(DOCX, 27KB) or PDF(PDF, 201KB).
+In March 2016, four and a half months after the Cobaw-Lancefield fires, the Prevention of Violence Against Women in Emergencies Subcommittee conducted a survey to learn about people's experiences and observations during and after the fires to identify the potentially different ways women and men might be impacted.
+View the survey results(DOCX, 27KB) or survey results(PDF, 201KB).